Agriculture Cost-Share in Pennsylvania

 Pennsylvania reduced its agricultural nitrogen pollution flowing to the Bay by 1.6 million pounds between 2010 and 2018.
 Farms will need to cut an additional 22.3 million pounds of nitrogen to meet the Commonwealth's 2025 Blueprint goals under the Chesapeake Bay Clean Water Blueprint—roughly 93 percent of its total remaining reductions.

 While the REAP program and other Pennsylvania financial assistance programs provide a positive foundation to build upon, they still fall far short of the level of investment needed in agriculture to successfully meet the Commonwealth's pollution reduction goals.
-Pennsylvania's final Clean Water Blueprint identifies a funding shortfall in excess of $300 million annually between now and the Blueprint's 2025 deadline—the vast majority of which is needed to help farmers implement conservation practices on their land.

-5 Ways ACAP Will Benefit Farmers
+5 Ways ACAP Benefits Farmers

 2. More Productive Soil: Adopting conservation practices fosters healthy soil that will help sustain plants and animals, break down dead vegetative material, control diseases, and improve soil structure.